Kafka6644/Zomato-order-analysis-using-sql/README.md

 I have solved 6 questions for this project.

+'Zomato_database.sql' is the sql file consisting of the commands and transactions.

-All the files having extension -- '.csv' are the data fro this projecct
+All the files having extension -- '.csv' are the data fro this projecct.

-Questions are in the 'questions.docx' file
+Questions are in the 'questions.docx' file.